-Exercise helps you feel and stay good.
+Exercise helps you feel and stay well.
 This is a known fact.
-But for diabetics it can also help lower blood sugar and keep diabetes under control.
+But exercise for diabetics, can also help lower blood glucose and keep diabetes under control.
 Regular physical activity is an essential part of diabetes management, along with a proper diet and medications as prescribed.

 When the body is active, it helps cells to be more sensitive to insulin.
 Therefore, exercise can lower glucose levels and improve A1C levels.